2016 United States presidential election in New York

 The 2016 United States presidential election in New York was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
 New York voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
 New York has 29 electoral votes in the Electoral College.

 Prior to the election, New York was considered to be a state that Clinton would win or a safe blue state.
 Despite Trump's association with the state, New York remained a Democratic stronghold with Clinton winning with 59.01% of the vote, while Trump received 36.52% of the vote, a 22.49% Democratic margin of victory.
 On Election Day, Clinton was immediately declared the winner of New York when polls closed based on exit polling alone.

 Despite Clinton's landslide victory, Trump won more counties, taking 45 counties statewide compared to Clinton's 17.
 Trump also flipped 19 counties that had voted for Barack Obama in 2012, tied with Minnesota for the third-most counties flipped in any state; only Iowa and Wisconsin had more.
 Clinton received a smaller vote share than outgoing President Barack Obama had in 2012, while Trump improved on Mitt Romney's performance despite losing the state by a large margin.

 New York was the home state of both major party nominees, though Clinton was born and raised in Chicago.
 Trump was born and raised in New York City and has been long associated with the state.
 Clinton has been a resident of Chappaqua in suburban Westchester County since 1999 and represented the state in the U.S. Senate from 2001 to 2009.
 Trump became the second consecutive major-party presidential nominee to lose his home state by over 20 points, after Mitt Romney, who lost his home state of Massachusetts by a similar margin in 2012.
 Before Romney, the last nominee this happened to was Herbert Hoover in his home state of California during 1932.
-Trump also became the fourth winning presidential candidate to lose his state of residence, after James K. Polk, Woodrow Wilson, and Richard Nixon.
+Trump also became the fourth winning presidential candidate to lose his state of residence, after James K. Polk with Tennessee in 1844, Woodrow Wilson with New Jersey in 1916, and Richard Nixon with New York in 1968.
 Trump and Polk are the only ones to have lost their state of birth as well (also New York in Trump's case).

 The election also marks the most recent cycle in which Trump would be on the presidential ballot as a legal resident of New York state; according to court filings, he registered Palm Beach, Florida, as his "primary residence" in 2019.

 This is the first time since 1956 in which New York voted more Republican than California, which has also occurred in every subsequent election.